VPX-AI/Mr-Ferro/ReadMe.md

 - 🔥 **Thermal Camera:** A thermal camera will be included for advanced sensing capabilities.

 - 🖥️ **VPX OS Compatibility:** Mr Ferro BOT is designed for seamless integration with the upcoming VPX OS.
-VPX OS is a type of OS that has AI and the ability to know about its system, change, or edit signals, parts, etc., if damaged.
-It has 100% access to its hardware.
+VPX OS is a type of OS that has AI and the ability to know about its system, change, or edit signals, parts, etc., if damaged It can Replace Its Parts.
+Moreover, It have 100% access to its hardware.

 Stay tuned for updates as we continue to enhance Mr Ferro BOT for an even more incredible user experience!